MaikMichel/dbFlux/README.md

 dbFlux.showWarningMessages.</br>AfterCompilationExcludingFollowingCodes | Array of PLS Warning Codes to exclude.
 This is equivalent to: ALTER SESSION SET PLSQL_WARNINGS = 'ENABLE:ALL', 'DISABLE:(List,of,pls,warning,codes)';
 dbFlux.showWarningMessages.</br>showWarningsAndErrorsWithColoredOutput | Enables colored output from SQL(plus/cl) output.
-This is for environment which does not support colored output. dbFlux.customTriggerRuns | See above dbFlux.extensionsWhichShouldBeHandeldBySqlCli | File-Extension **dbFlux** can compile by using either SQLPlus or SQLcl. (sql, pks, pkb, prc, fnc)
+This is for environment which does not support colored output. dbFlux.customTriggerRuns | See above dbFlux.extensionsWhichShouldBeHandeldBySqlCli | File-Extension **dbFlux** can compile by using either SQLPlus or SQLcl. (sql, pks, pkb, tps, tpb, prc, fnc)

 ## Upload to APEX Static Applicatoin Files [#](#upload-to-apex-static-applicatoin-files 'Upload to APEX Static Applicatoin Files')